Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models

 \subsection{Time-Dependent Discrete Stochastic Block Model (TDD-SBM)}

-We derive a single-membership SBM from our mixed-membership SBM by making the extra assumption that, for each node $i\in \mathcal{N}$, we have that $C_{ig}>0$ for only one block $g \in \mathcal{K}$.
-(We also call this the ``discrete version'' of our model.)
-For our single-membership SBM, we introduce some new notation to aid our description and be consistent with notation in \cite{karrer2011stochastic,zhu2013oriented}.
+We derive a single-membership SBM from our mixed-membership SBM by making the extra assumption that, for each node $i\in \mathcal{N}$, it is the case that $C_{ig}>0$ for only one block $g \in \mathcal{K}$.
+(This SBM is thus the `discrete version' of our model.)
+For our single-membership SBM, we introduce some new notation to aid our description and promote consistency with the notation in other work \cite{karrer2011stochastic,zhu2013oriented}.
 For a given node $i$, the block $g$ for which $C_{ig}>0$ is the block $g_i$ that includes node $i$.
-Therefore, we use a single parameter $\theta_i=C_{ig_i}$ for each node $i$ to indicate both the strength of $i$ in block $g$ and the membership of node $i$ in block $g$. {\hyperlink{degcorrected}{We will show} that this term is a multilayer extension of the degree-correction term of \cite{karrer2011stochastic}.
-The mean of the Poisson distribution of the value of an edge from node $i$ to node $j$ at time $t$ is $\theta_i\theta_j\omega_{g_ig_jt}=C_{ig_i}\wt{g_{i},g_{j}t} C_{jg_{j}}$.
-We retain the sum constraints of our mixed-membership model, such that $\sum_{i\in g}\theta_i = 1$ for all $g$.
+We introduce a scalar parameter $\theta_i=C_{ig_i}$ for each node $i$; it is a multilayer extension of the degree-correction parameter in Karrer and Newman \cite{karrer2011stochastic}.
+The expectation of the Poisson distribution of the value of an edge from node $i$ to node $j$ at time $t$ is $\theta_i\theta_j\omega_{g_ig_jt}=C_{ig_i}\wt{g_{i},g_{j}t} C_{jg_{j}}{=\mu_{ijt}}$.
+We retain the sum constraints of our mixed-membership model, so $\sum_{i\in g}\theta_i = 1$ for all $g$.